xitongsys/pangolin/README.md

 Pangolin is a Go implenmentation of VPN.
 * Support TCP/UDP/[PTCP](https://github.com/xitongsys/ptcp) connection.
 (I suggest PTCP, which has the same performance with UDP and avoid some UDP issues)
 * For PTCP/TCP, it supports multi-user authentication, encryption transmission.
 For UDP, no authentication.
-* Using Docker, it supports Linux/Windows/Mac.
+* Using Docker/VM, it supports Linux/Windows/Mac.
 * For client, it supports Linux/Windows/Android now.

 ## Server